PrimeTimeTran/rn-GoogleNews/README.md

 ### Learning Objectives ✍️📚📝 ️

-1. Learn how to `fetch()` data from an API.
+1. Learn how to [fetch()](https://scotch.io/tutorials/how-to-use-the-javascript-fetch-api-to-get-data) data from an API.
-    - Recognize it **takes time**.
-These steps will use new JS functions we haven't used before.
+    - Recognize the fetch function **takes time**.
+It'll also require the use of new functions we haven't seen before.
-      - `fetch('http://api.myapp.com)` - 1st argument is endpoint.
+      - `fetch()` - The **1st** argument is the [api endpoint](https://stackoverflow.com/questions/2122604/what-is-an-endpoint) we're fetching data from, the **2nd** [options](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch#Supplying_request_options)
       - `json()` - Used to **parse to JS** object.

 2. Learn what `async` & `await` are used for.
-[Read detailed](https://alligator.io/js/async-functions/).
+[Read more detailed async & await](https://alligator.io/js/async-functions/).
     - Recognize they're used to make asynchronous.
       - `async` - Tells JS that a function is **asynchronous**.
-      - `await` - Tells JS that this line will take a few moments.
+      - `await` - Tells JS that this line will **take a few moments**.

 3. Learn what `try` & `catch` are used for.
-    - Recognize they're used to handle failures in API requests.
+    - Recognize they're when we need to be careful because our code may fail.
+    An example is an api request.
+There are other [use cases](https://www.w3schools.com/java/java_try_catch.asp).

 4. Learn what an open source library is and how to use them in our work.
-    - Recognize **[React Native Elements](https://github.com/react-native-training/react-native-elements)** & **[Moment](https://momentjs.com/docs/)** are two of millions of free libraries publically available.
+    - Recognize [React Native Elements](https://github.com/react-native-training/react-native-elements) & [Moment](https://momentjs.com/docs/) are two of millions of free libraries publically available through [npm](https://www.npmjs.com/).

 5. Learn how to render `n` items to the screen efficiently.
-    - Recognize this is such a common requirement that React Native provides the component `FlatList` for this usecase.
+    - Recognize this is such a common requirement that React Native provides the component [FlatList](https://facebook.github.io/react-native/docs/flatlist) for this usecase.

 > **Tip** 💡: Almost all apps use data fetched from an API.
 Work slowly through this lab to make sure you understand each step and why they're required.